kodamaChameleon/wmn-docker/README.md

   - **Contributing**: Initialize the local .env and build container from source code with `python3 client.py --setup dev`

 ### Initialize User Database
-By default, authentication is required.
-To initialize the user database and retrieve credentials:
+By default, authentication is required. *If you wish to disble this requirement (not recommended for production environments), set AUTH_REQUIRED=False in your .env file.* To initialize the user database and retrieve credentials:
 - Execute `docker ps` to obtain the container id of the api.
 - Launch a bash shell with `docker exec -it <api_container_id> bash`
 - Initialize the database by running `python3 users.py initialize`